What it’s like to transition from homeschool junior high to homeschool high school

-Transitioning from homeschool junior high to homeschool high school.
+Transitioning from homeschool junior high to homeschool high school is, well, different than I expected.

-There’s a bracing moment in each homeschool mama’s world where she realizes that the homeschooled kiddos aren’t staying kiddos forever.
+There’s a bracing moment in each homeschool mama’s world where she realizes that her homeschooled kiddos aren’t staying kiddos forever.

-They are moving on, moving up, growing into their own persons, and deciding to approach their lives independently.
+Our homeschool kids are moving on, moving up, growing into their own persons, and deciding to approach their lives independently, just as they should be.

-Despite fully acknowledging that I knew I wasn’t going to be ‘mommy’ forever, it always comes as a surprise when every.single.child. transforms their engagement with me at about the same developmental phase.
+Despite fully acknowledging that I knew I wasn’t going to be ‘mommy’ forever, it always comes as a surprise when every.single.child. shifts how they engage with me differently (yet at about the same developmental phase for each of them).

-Their educational choices move in a similar fashion.
+Their educational choices & preferences move in a similar fashion.

 Moving on, growing up